Updated: Apr 30, 2022

 1. Find something you enjoy

-Motivational podcasts, music, reading a good book, walking, jogging, yoga - something - anything big or small that gives you joy and can be a little bright light of hope in your day or week.
+Finding activities you enjoy doing like listening to motivational podcasts, music, reading a good book, walking, jogging, yoga -can help you immediately cope with negative feelings.
+Find something you enjoy, anything big or small that gives you joy and can be a little bright light of hope in your day or week.
 Statistics show that people who have hobbies have a lower risk of suffering from low mood, anxiety and depression and can give you a sense of purpose and spark the same feelings of self worth of who you were before you became a mom.

 2. Get to the root of the problem

 This takes a bit of time, contemplation and mindfullness - but just as in therapy, getting to the root of what's causing you pain and sadness can be a huge release of negative emotions.
-If you can find a minute to get away to clear your head and explore your feelings you may be able to release some of those negative thoughts and start to feel lighter.
-Something that's also powerful, once you start feeling a bit better is to think about more positive thoughts or memories that bring you joy until your sadness has lifted.
+If you can find a minute to get away to clear your head and explore your feelings you may be able to get to the core of what is bothering you and release some of those negative thoughts and start to feel lighter.
+Something that's also powerful, once you start feeling a bit better, think about more positive thoughts or memories that bring you joy until your sadness has lifted.

 3. Stop procrastinating and start something productive